Anaraquelpengelly/voice-recorder-transcriber/README.md

 ## How to run

-You can run the app locally by firs downloading uv, then, in the root folder of the repo do:
+You can run the app locally by first downloading uv, then, in the root folder of the repo do:

 ```bash
 uv sync